 For Ms. Diaz and her partner, Robert Garcia, also 34, Spain's austerity measures, which include salary cuts for civil servants, pension freezes, and the elimination of a $3,400 baby bonus, have been profoundly unsettling.

-They used to be able to afford a large flat screen TV and vacations in Russia and China.
+They used to be able to afford a large flat-screen TV and vacations in Russia and China.

-Well, I mean, it's got to be pretty bad if you want to take vacation to Russia.
+Well, I mean, it's got to be pretty bad if you want to take a vacation to Russia.

 Well, maybe St. Petersburg.